MMB8036 : Therapy Development for Rare Diseases: the neuromuscular paradigm

 - Visiting Lecturer: Dr Anna Sarkozy

 |Semester 1 Credit Value:||20|

-4. To develop students’ understanding of the role of cellular and animal models in moving therapies into practice and the design of preclinical experiments
+3. To develop students' understanding of the role of cellular and animal models in moving therapies into practice and the design of preclinical experiments.

-5. To explore the challenges in drug development and clinical trial designs in rare diseases and how these can be addressed.
+4. To explore the challenges in drug development and clinical trial designs in rare diseases and how these can be addressed.

 Outline Of Syllabus

-• How neuromuscular diseases impact on normal muscle structure and function, including normal muscle function and physiology, and the clinical and electrophysiological manifestations of muscle dysfunction across the neuromuscular system.
+The module will start with an introduction to neuromuscular diseases as an example of rare diseases.
+This will include normal muscle structure and function, including normal muscle physiology, how neuromuscular diseases impact on this and the clinical and electrophysiological manifestations of muscle dysfunction across the neuromuscular system.
 The module will then go on to cover:

-• The state of the art of novel therapeutic strategies for neuromuscular diseases including gene and cell based therapies; understanding the targets and use of biomarkers; genetic and stem cell-based therapy for neuromuscular diseases; applications of antisense oligonucleotide technology in neuromuscular diseases; other targets for therapy development including downstream targets and protein up regulation.
-Moving studies into patients; the challenges of trial design in rare diseases.
+4. The state of the art novel therapeutic strategies for neuromuscular diseases including: gene and cell based therapies; understanding the targets and use of biomarkers; genetic therapy for neuromuscular diseases applications of antisense oligonucleotide technology in neuromuscular diseases; other targets for therapy development including downstream targets and protein up regulation; pros and cons of clinical research on repurposing drugs.

 |Scheduled Learning And Teaching Activities||Lecture||17||1:00||17:00||Delivery of information to meet knowledge outcomes through a series of lectures given by specialists|